ABennettLab/protocol-website/content/docs/4_dna_extraction/protocol.md

 16. Mix gently by inverting the tube 5-10 times.

-17. Centrifuge at 10,000 rcf for 15 minutes at 4°C.
+17. Centrifuge at max speed for 15 minutes at 4°C.

 18. Discard the supernatant by inverting the tubes inside a glass beaker.

 19. Repeat steps 15-18 another time (total of 2 washes)

 20. It is important that we remove all the ethanol.
-So, open all the vials, cover them with paper towel and leave the rack under the fume hood for 20-30 minutes.
+So, open all the vials, cover them with paper towel and leave the rack under the fume hood for about 1 hour.
 You can also leave them overnight.
 If you have access to a concentrator (e.g. Eppendorf Vacufuge), this will help to speed up the process.

 21. Add 100µl of ultrapure water to your sample to dissolve the DNA pellet by vortexing.[^4]